orbbec/OrbbecSDK_ROS2/docs/en/source/4_application_guide/coordinate_systems.md

 }
 ```

-**Explanation:**

-- In addition to publishing transformation relationships through TF, raw extrinsic parameters are also published through custom topics
-- This allows users to directly access the camera's intrinsic and extrinsic parameters for high-precision point cloud alignment and depth-color registration
+- Publishes raw extrinsics via topic for advanced alignment and registration